manadart/Enflow/README.md

 Enflow is a simple library for workflows and state/business rules.
 It is a potential replacement for the _Unit of Work_ pattern popular in MVC applications, particularly where model state validation must accompany units of work.

 Usage is not limited to MVC.
 Enflow is a [Portable Class Library](http://msdn.microsoft.com/en-us/library/gg597391.aspx) (PCL) and works across multiple platforms.
-For more information, including usage in _Xamarin.Android_ and _MonoTouch_, see [this blog post](http://slodge.blogspot.sk/2012/12/cross-platform-winrt-monodroid.html) by Stuart Lodge ([@slodge](https://twitter.com/slodge)). _Note: Currently experiencing a problem targeting Xamarin.Android and MonoTouch.
+For more information, including usage in _Xamarin.Android_ and _MonoTouch_, see [this blog post](http://slodge.blogspot.sk/2012/12/cross-platform-winrt-monodroid.html) (and [update](http://slodge.blogspot.ca/2013/04/my-current-pcl-setup-in-visual-studio.html)) by Stuart Lodge ([@slodge](https://twitter.com/slodge)). _Note: Currently experiencing a problem targeting Xamarin.Android and MonoTouch.
 Working to resolve._

 Enflow is available via [NuGet](https://nuget.org/packages/Enflow/).